 How Does Drug Rehab Work?

 Drug rehab starts with detox.
 Detox is a process in which drugs are cleared from your system.
 It is a necessary part of the recovery process.
-During a detox, individuals will experience withdrawal symptoms.
-To help clients cope with the symptoms of withdrawal, a GP and rehab staff at the treatment centre will provide professional care and intervention.
+During a detox, individuals may experience withdrawal symptoms.

 1. Medical Assessment

 Prior to detox and entering a rehabilitation programme, individuals struggling with a drug addiction will receive a professional medical assessment.
 It is an important part of a healthy, safe, and successful treatment plan.

 The purpose of a medical assessment is to determine whether underlying medical conditions or multi-use substance dependence (such as the use of drugs and alcohol) are present.
 The assessment includes an evaluation of any pre-existing mental health conditions.
 Based on these results, a fully tailored treatment programme is created for the client.